lphansen/TenuousBeliefs/README.md

 source setup.sh
 ```

-Press 'y' to proceed with installation when prompted.
+Press `y` to proceed with installation when prompted.
 You will know that setup has been correctly implemented if the word `(tenuous)` contained in parenthesis appears on the current line of your terminal window.

 ## Running the estimation